- Understanding And Treating Arthritis In Dachshunds

 3) Try some different dog food products.

 If your dog ends up walking a little less to compensate for this condition, you may also want to rethink its diet a little bit.
 They might need smaller portions if they are less likely to burn off calories.
-A new diet is also important if the strain of their joints came from obesity.
+A new diet is also important if the strain on their joints came from obesity.
 Now is the time to put them on a better meal plan, help them shed some pounds, and relieve some of the pressure on the joints.

 4) Add some helpful supplements to their diet.

 These substances are also available as supplementation to add to meals and water bowls.
-Look for supplements with omega oils, and glucosamine, and chondroitin sulfate.
+Look for supplements with omega oils, glucosamine, and chondroitin sulfate.
 These provide natural lubrication for light relief and don’t carry as many risks as pharmaceutical products.
 Natural products like turmeric are generally safe for dogs and have similar properties to the supplements we take ourselves.

 5) CBD oil for pain relief.

 CBD oil for dachshunds has great potential in relieving inflammation and helping dogs get a little calmer.
 You can get little drops that you add to food, water, or treats for a quick and easy way to soothe their pain.
 There are also CBD sprays that could help dogs that are agitated due to pain and discomfort.

 6) Try some canine acupuncture or massage.